 Credit cards can become inactive for several reasons.
-For example, if you haven’t used your credit card in several months, or years even, the credit card issuer may deactivate your credit card.
-Or, if you’ve fallen behind on your payments your purchasing privileges may be suspended.
+If you haven’t used your credit card in several months, or years even, the credit card issuer may deactivate your credit card.
+Or, if you’ve fallen behind on your payments, your purchasing privileges may be suspended.
 Your credit card may have expired and you haven't received a new one.

 Finally, your credit report can give you an idea about your credit card status.
 Credit card issuers generally report credit card status to the credit bureaus throughout the month.
 If your credit card is closed, your credit report will probably reflect that.
 It won't, however, tell you why your account was closed.
 You'll have to contact your former credit card issuer to get that information.

 Some inactive credit cards can be reactivated by just calling your credit card issuer an asking.
 You may have to catch up on a delinquent balance before you'll be allowed to use your credit card again.
 Unfortunately, if your card is completely closed, you may not be able to open it up again, especially if it was closed because of a delinquency.